marianzange/iopanic/content/page/about.md

 ## Marian Zange

-I study geoscience at <a href="http://www.tum.edu">Technical University of Munich (TUM)</a> and build software.
+I study geoscience and physics at <a href="http://www.tum.edu">Technical University of Munich (TUM)</a> and <a href="http://www.uni-muenchen.de">Ludwig-Maximilans University (LMU)</a>.
-Before joining TUM, I've co-founded several venture capital backed technology startups (the last one being ezeep).
+Before going back to university to have fun with physics, I've co-founded several venture capital backed technology startups (the last one being ezeep).
-Besides studying and building software, I'm co-founder of Crashpad, a co-living and co-working community for climbers and technologists.
+Besides studying I'm a freelance software engineer and technical product lead and co-founder of Crashpad, a co-living and co-working community for climbers and technologists.

-Sometimes, I write some blog posts on this site and I try to keep my collection of curated papers/books up-to-date.

 If you want to learn more about my vita, feel free to check out my LinkedIn profile or just google my name.